 The Everglades are a tough environment — a vast, slow-moving waterway with a surprising variety of terrain and dramatic seasonal changes.
 With oppressively sticky heat, biting flies, razor-sharp sawgrass and even poisonous trees, it's no walk in the park.

 Hunters can spend a whole week of 12-hour days looking for pythons without finding a single one, so perseverance is key.
 Thomas Rahill, one of those authorized to remove the snakes, is founder of the Swamp Apes, a group mostly composed of military veterans dedicated to fighting invasive species.
 He is well aware of the perils of the job.

 "When you come across a big python, I don't care where you are, it is a very dangerous animal, you have to know what you are doing," he says.

 Once the sun sets, impenetrable darkness quickly descends over the 'glades.
 Firing up a spotlight mounted on his car roof, Rahill looks for pythons crossing on the levees, which are the perfect places for these cold-blooded predators to warm up.

-As one of the largest snakes in the world, they are ectotherms — meaning their body temperature regulation depends on external sources, such as sunlight or a heated rock surface.
+They are one of largest snakes in the world and are ectotherms, meaning their body temperature regulation depends on external sources, such as sunlight or a heated rock surface.